-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation MariaDB on 16.04 LTS (Xenial Xerus) server.
+I will show you through the step by step installation of MariaDB on Ubuntu 16.04 LTS (Xenial Xerus) server.

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 Installing MariaDB is as simple as running just one command below: